ciatph/ciatph.github.io/terrai-gbif/README.md

 ### Embedding the Matomo Website analytics Widget

-The website uses a self-hosted [**matomo**](https://matomo.org/) instance, an open-source analytics platform that have options for paid versions. d ata analytics can be accessed by embedding the following iframe into a website's body:
+The website uses a self-hosted [**matomo**](https://matomo.org/) instance running on a *free tier* [000webhost](https://www.000webhost.com/) account.
+Matomo is an open-source analytics platform that have options for paid versions.
+Data analytics can be accessed by embedding the following iframe into a website's body:

 	<div id="widgetIframe"><iframe width="100%" height="750" src="https://ciatph.000webhostapp.com/analytics/index.php?module=Widgetize&action=iframe&containerId=VisitOverviewWithGraph&widget=1&moduleToWidgetize=CoreHome&actionToWidgetize=renderWidgetContainer&idSite=2&period=day&date=2018-09-10&disableLink=1&widget=1&updated=1" scrolling="no" frameborder="0" marginheight="0" marginwidth="0"></iframe></div>

-An in-depth tutorial, installation and usage for Matomo can be read on from [here]().
+The self-hosted instance can be accessed by approved at [https://ciatph.000webhostapp.com/analytics](https://ciatph.000webhostapp.com/analytics).
+An in-depth tutorial, installation and usage guide for Matomo can be read from [here](https://github.com/ciatph/pagemetrics).

 <br>